 What is a credit score in Canada?

-The Government of Canada defines a credit score as “ a three-digit number that comes from the information on your credit report.”
-The higher the number, the better your credit score is and the more likely you are to qualify for credit and lower interest rates.
-The lower your credit score, the worse your credit score is and the more difficult it becomes to qualify for a loan, and the more likely you are to be charged higher interest rates.
+The Government of Canada defines a credit score as “a three-digit number that comes from the information on your credit report.”
+The higher the number, the better your credit score and the more likely you will qualify for credit and lower interest rates.
+The lower your credit score, the worse your credit score, which makes it more difficult to qualify for a loan.
+Further, the more likely you will face higher interest rates.

 Generally, credit scores range from 300 to 900, depending on the credit bureau.
 Canada has two credit bureaus: Equifax and TransUnion.
 These are private institutions responsible for keeping track of your credit file and the information in it.
 They get that information from the financial institutions, lenders, creditors, and credit card issuers you do business with.